ptarmiganlabs/qs-jwt/README.md

 qs-jwt is open source and you have access to all source code.
 It is *your own* responsibility to determine if qs-jwt is suitable for *your* use case.
-The creators of qs-jwt, including Ptarmigan Labs, Göran Sander or any other contributor, can never be held liable to past or future security issues of qs-jwt.
+The creators of qs-jwt, including Ptarmigan Labs, Göran Sander or any other contributor, can and must never be held liable to past or future security issues of qs-jwt.
 If you have security concerns or ideas around qs-jwt, please get involved in the project and contribute to making it better!

-> If you discover a serious bug with qs-jwt that may pose a security problem, please disclose it confidentially to security@ptarmiganlabs.com first, so that it can be assessed and hopefully fixed prior to being exploited.
+> If you discover a serious bug with qs-jwt that may pose a security problem, please disclose it confidentially to security@ptarmiganlabs.com first, so it can be assessed and hopefully fixed prior to being exploited.
 Please do not raise GitHub issues for security-related doubts or problems.